-- FII.8 The student will use information acquired in the study of French and information acquired in other subject areas to reinforce one another. - 1.
-Give examples of the influence of French and francophone culture(s) on other subject areas. - 2.
-Compare information acquired in other subject areas to topics discussed in French class.
+- GII.8 The student will use information acquired in the study of German and information acquired in other subject areas to reinforce one another. - 1.
+Give examples of the influence of the German language and German-speaking culture(s) on other subject areas, such as the use of German words in the English language or the contributions of individuals and groups from German-speaking regions and countries. - 2.
+Compare information acquired in other subject areas to topics discussed in German class, such as inventors, scientists, philosophers, musicians, artists, and athletes.

-- FII.9 The student will develop a deeper understanding of English and other languages through study of French. - 1.
-Recognize critical sound distinctions and intonation patterns in French and English and their effects on the communication of meaning. - 2.
-Compare the diverse and unique aspects of French vocabulary and structural patterns of French and English. - 3.
-Compare the use of idiomatic expressions in French and English. - FII.10 The student will demonstrate understanding of similarities and differences between francophone cultures studied and those of the United States. - 1.
-Identify similarities and differences of traditions, such as comparing those related to holidays, foods, family, and celebrations with those of the United States - 2.
-Identify similarities and differences of geography and their impact on aspects of culture, such as comparing geographical influences on culture related to food, clothing, dwellings, transportation, recreation, and art.
+- GII.9 The student will develop a deeper understanding of the English and other languages through study of German. - 1.
+Recognize critical sound distinctions and intonation patterns in the German and English languages and their effects on the communication of meaning. - 2.
+Compare the diverse and unique aspects of vocabulary usage and structural patterns of German and English. - GII.10 The student will demonstrate understanding of similarities and differences between the German-speaking world and their own. - 1.
+Identify similarities and differences of traditions, such as those related to holidays, foods, family, and celebrations. - 2.
+Identify similarities and differences of geography and their impact on aspects of culture, such as clothing, dwellings, transportation, recreation, food, and art. - 3.
+Compare the use of idiomatic expressions in the target language and German.

-- FII.11 The student will apply French language skills and francophone cultural knowledge in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Explain aspects of francophone culture discovered through interaction with other French speakers, and authentic media or technology. - 2.
-Use French-language resources, such as individuals and organizations in the community or technology, to reinforce cultural knowledge.
+- GII.11 The student will apply German language skills and cultural knowledge in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Explain aspects of German culture discovered through interaction with other German speakers, and authentic media, technology, or entertainment. - 2.
+Use German-language resources, such as individuals and organizations in the community or accessible through technology, to reinforce cultural knowledge of the German-speaking world.

-French III
+German III

-In French III, students continue to develop their communicative and cultural competence by interacting orally and in writing with other speakers of French, understanding oral and written messages in the language, and making oral and written presentations in French.
-They communicate on a variety of topics at a level commensurate with their study, using more complex structures in the language and moving from concrete to more abstract concepts in a variety of time frames.
+In German III, students continue to develop their communicative and cultural competence by interacting orally and in writing with other speakers of German, understanding oral and written messages in German, and making oral and written presentations in German.
+They communicate on a variety of topics at a level commensurate with their study, using more complex structures in German and moving from concrete to more abstract concepts in a variety of time frames.
 They comprehend the main ideas of authentic materials that they listen to and read and are able to identify significant details when the topics are familiar.
-Students develop the ability to discuss in French topics related to historical and contemporary events and issues.
-Emphasis continues to be placed on use of French in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the French language and francophone culture(s).
+Students develop the ability to discuss in German topics related to historical and contemporary events and issues.
+Emphasis continues to be placed on use of German in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the German language and culture(s).

-- FIII.1 The student will engage in original and spontaneous oral and written communications in French. - 1.
+- GIII.1 The student will engage in original and spontaneous oral and written communications in German. - 1.
 Express opinions, preferences, and desires, and elicit those of others. - 2.
-Use level-appropriate vocabulary and structures to express ideas about topics and events found in a variety of authentic French language sources. - FIII.2 The student will initiate, sustain, and close oral and written exchanges in French, applying familiar vocabulary and structures to new situations. - 1.
+Use level-appropriate vocabulary and structures to express ideas about topics and events found in a variety of authentic German-language sources. - GIII.2 The student will initiate, sustain, and close oral and written exchanges in German, applying familiar vocabulary and structures to new situations. - 1.
 Participate in sustained exchanges that reflect major time frames. - 2.
 Exchange detailed information on familiar topics in a variety of interpersonal contexts. - 3.
-Use nonverbal communication, paraphrasing, and circumlocution to convey and comprehend messages in level-appropriate French.
+Use nonverbal communication, paraphrasing, and circumlocution to convey and comprehend messages in level-appropriate German.